-During the solar minimum, the magnetic field of the Sun, the Earth also has a magnetic field, looks a bit like an ordinary bar magnet with closed lines close to the Equator and open field lines near the poles.
+During solar minimum, the magnetic field of the Sun just like Earth's magnetic field, looks a bit like an ordinary bar magnet with closed lines close to the equator and open field lines near the poles.
 Scientist call those areas a dipole.
 The dipole field of the Sun is about as strong as a magnet on a refrigerator (around 50 gauss).
 The magnetic field of the Earth is about 100 times weaker.

 The magnetic field of our Sun doesn't stay around the Sun itself.
-The Solar Wind carries it through the Solar System untill it reaches the Heliopause.
-The Heliopause is the place where the solar wind comes to a stop and where it collides with the interstellar medium.
+The solar wind carries it through the Solar System until it reaches the heliopause.
+The heliopause is the place where the solar wind comes to a stop and where it collides with the interstellar medium.
 That's why we call the magnetic field of the sun the Interplanetary Magnetic Field or IMF.
-Because the Sun turns around her axis (once in 27 days) the IMF has a spiral shape (called the Parker Spiral)
+Because the Sun turns around her axis (once in 27 days) the IMF has a spiral shape (called the Parker Spiral).

 The Bt value on the website is the strength of the Interplanetary Magnetic Field.
 How stronger it is how higher the chances for viewing the aurora.
-For Middle latitudes the values are good around 40nt, but the Bz component must be tilted south.
+For middle latitudes values of 25nT and more are good but the Bz component must be tilted south.

-A strong southward Bz value is the most important value if we want to see some aurora.
-A strong southward orientated IMF gives us nice aurora displays so how lower it goes the better.
+A strong southward Bz value is the most important value if we want to see auroras.
+A strong southward orientated IMF gives us nice aurora displays so the lower this value goes the better.
 Continues values of -10nT and lower are good indicators that a geomagnetic storm could develop.

 Um auch bei starkem Aurora Chancen zugänglich zu sein, haben wir eine schwere Server nötig dass mit alle Besuchern umgehen kann.
 Unterstützen Sie dieses Projekt das wir online können bleiben!